awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

 ## Run the examples

+### Prerequisites

+- [Set up AWS SDK for JavaScript](../README.rst)

-### Single action
+### Run a single action

 1. Run `yarn`
-1. Create a new file in this directory and `import { functionName } from "./actions/action-name.js"` where `action-name` is the filename of the action you want to run, and `function-name` is the name of the exported function in that file.
+1. Create a new file in this directory and `import { functionName } from "./actions/action-name.js"` where `action-name` is the file name of the action you want to run, and `function-name` is the name of the exported function in that file.
 1. Call the imported function with its required parameters and log the result.

-### Prerequisites

-- [Set up AWS SDK for JavaScript](../README.rst)

 ## Tests